Night and Day

 Some of your translations say she “served God with fastings and prayers night and day” (NKJV).

-The word that’s translated here worshiping in my translation—or she served God, in some other translations—it’s translated variously because it means both of those things.
+The word that’s translated here "worshiping" in my translation—or she "served" God, in some other translations—it’s translated variously because it means both of those things.

 It’s a word that means "to minister to God, to worship Him by serving Him, to actively serve the Lord."
-Here’s a woman who, at her elderly age—at least 84, maybe 104—was not even thinking about retirement, but was actively serving the Lord.
+Here’s a woman who, at her elderly age—at least eighty-four, maybe 104—was not even thinking about retirement, but was actively serving the Lord.

 She worshiped God.
 She served the Lord with fasting and prayer.
 Now, the way she served Him at 104 may have looked different than the way she served Him when she was a wife or as a teenager.